Self-care isn’t selfish: The true definition and why it’s so important

 Listen to your mind and body

 When you are out of balance, you will know.
 You will feel it in your mind and body.
 You may be tired, cranky, or just feel generally blah.
-These are the moments when you should take a step back, ask yourself what you truly need, and re-prioritize your self-care routine to achieve that.
+These are the moments when you should take a step back, ask what you truly need, and give yourself permission to re-prioritize your self-care routine to achieve that.

 Remember, this is a balancing act, not a choreographed production.
 It is okay (and necessary) to adjust with the flow.